Those who trust in the LORD are like Mount Zion,

 Friends, there are always two ways that we can see our reality.
 We can see the challenges that surround us, or the grace that envelopes us.
 Yes, there is evil and difficulty in our world, but there is also God’s protection.
 God is our refuge, a haven, a womb.
 When we have faith in God’s protection, then everything else surrounding us becomes irrelevant.

 As the saying goes, “Don’t tell God how big your storm is; tell your storm how big your God is.”
-Because when we focus on the grace that surrounds us, that is all we will experience and all that we will see.
+When we focus on the grace that surrounds us, that is all we will experience and all that we will see.